sshssn/promptpilot/docs/lang.md

 🔍 Examples – Classified as Issue:
 "The app crashed."
-"I'm getting a 500 error."
+"I’m getting a 500 error."
-"I can't save changes, and the button isn't working."
+"I can’t save changes, and the button isn’t working."
 "The job status isn't updating even after completing the task."

 4. 'Request' – A "Request" refers to a customer's need for assistance in making specific modifications, configurations, or provisions related to their account or service.
 Unlike troubleshooting or general inquiries, requests typically involve implementing changes, granting access, or updating system settings.